intmus/inttheory22-23/_10-intro-part-writing/b1-part-writing-errors.md

 For this course, we will consider a d5 moving to a P5 *unacceptable* unequal fifths, but we will consider a P5 moving to a d5 as *acceptable*--a P5 to a d5 does not require poor resolutions of tendency tones.
 Remember that these errors are best thought of as symptoms of the actual problem.
 In this case, the real issue is that the only two notes in a diatonic key that can form a d5 are `ti` and `fa`, and as discussed many times in this course, these two notes imply a dominant harmony that wants to resolve inward with `ti` moving to `do` and `fa` moving to `mi`.
 For a d5 to be followed by a P5, it would mean that `fa` must resolve to `sol`--or less commonly, `ti` resolving to `la` as part of a deceptive progression--which is poor voice-leading and therefore the error we are trying to avoid.
 There are some stricter versions of chorale part-writing that do not allow any form of unequal fifths.

-## Unacceptable similar fifths or octaves (US5, US8)
+## Similar perfect fifths or octaves (SP5, SP8)

-The final common part-writing has many names, but we will use the term *unacceptable similar fifths or octaves*.
+The final common part-writing has many names, but we will use the term *similar perfect fifths or octaves*.
 The term *similar* can also be replaced with "direct", "hidden", or "exposed".
 I prefer the term *similar* because it describes the motion like the other categories, but I also think that *exposed* does a fine job describing the effect.
-(I dislike the term *hidden* because students often confuse this with contrary fifths (or octaves), because the goal of contrary fifths is to "hide" parallel fifths.) *Unacceptable similar fifths or octaves* have the most restrictions.
+(I dislike the term *hidden* because students often confuse this with contrary fifths (or octaves), because the goal of contrary fifths is to "hide" parallel fifths.)
+Of all the part-writing errors discussed in this unit, *similar perfect fifths or octaves* have the most restrictions.
 The conditions are:
 - They can only occur between the soprano and the bass voices.
 - They require a skip of a third or more in the soprano voice.
 - The two voices must move in similar (not parallel) motion.
 - The second interval must be a P5 or P8.

-If any one of these conditions are *not* met, then this error does not exist in that case.
-Look at the following example to find an example of *similar octaves*.
+If any one of these conditions are *not* met, then this error does not exist.
+Look at the following example to find an example of SP8.
 Once you have found it, look at the voice-leading around it.
 What does it do to spacing?
 Does it create more errors?
 Unacceptable similar octaves and fifths also often create melodies that imply different harmonies.
 To demonstrate, sing the melody alone.
 Do you hear it as C major or a different key?

 {% capture ex6 %}X:6
-T:Similar octaves (S8)
+T:Similar octaves (SP8)
 M:4/4
 L:1/2
 K:C